Detroit's Most Wanted: Break-up, DMW continuing on as a Motsi Ski solo project (1993-1997)

 DJ Duncan Hines wanted to rap more on the group's songs but Motsi objected to this idea, thinking that Hines should focus more on being a DJ instead of a rapper, which would cause a rift in the group.
-Then, MC Hammer began showing interest in the group and wanted to sign them to his record label Bust It Records.
+Then, MC Hammer began showing interest in the group and wanted to sign them to his record label, Bust It Records.
 However, group leader Motsi Ski turned down the offer citing a disapproval of Hammer's plans for the group which would involve a name change and a toning down of the group's lyrical content.
-However, this did not stop DJ Hines and MC Lee from accepting the offer and the two left Detroit's Most Wanted to form Ditch Diggers on Hammer's label, Leaving Motsi as the only remaining member left in the group.
-On March 29, 1993, DMW released its third album and its final one as a group, Many Faces Of Death, Vol. III.
-The album was not as successful as the previous two albums as it did not chart on any of the Billboard charts but the album still sold pretty well locally in the city of Detroit.
+However, this did not stop DJ Hines and MC Lee from accepting the offer and the two left Detroit's Most Wanted to form Ditch Diggers on Hammer's label.
+This left Motsi as the only remaining member in the group.
+On March 29, 1993, DMW released its third and final album, Many Faces Of Death, Vol. III.
+The album was not as successful as the previous two albums, as it did not chart on any of the Billboard charts but the album still sold pretty well locally in the city of Detroit.
 It was the final DMW album to be released through Ichiban Records.
 Now a solo project, Motsi used the DMW name for the fourth album which was called Bow The F--- Down.
 It was released on May 16, 1994.
-In the album, Motsi dissed his former partners DJ Duncan Hines and MC Lee in a remix to Legalize It as retaliation for them leaving taunting messages on his answering machine, and also make fun of them in the album's liner notes by saying: Special shout out to them hoe niggas for going bootie i got tired of carrying yall hoes anyway bitch ass niggas.
+In the album, Motsi dissed his former partners DJ Duncan Hines and MC Lee in a remix to "Legalize It" as retaliation for them leaving taunting messages on his answering machine, and also make fun of them in the album's liner notes by saying: Special shout out to them hoe niggas for going bootie i got tired of carrying yall hoes anyway bitch ass niggas.
 Despite this, the three always respected each other and still managed to keep in contact with each other after the break-up of the group.
 On November 15, 1994, a compilation entitled Early Days was released and it featured songs from DMW's first two albums.
 The final DMW album, Ghetto Drama, was released on January 9, 1996.
 Throughout the mid-1990s, Motsi began experiencing legal troubles as he was incarcerated on separate occasions for marijuana possession, violating probation, and carrying a firearm as a convicted felon.
 The DMW name was officially retired after Ghetto Drama and Motsi re-surfaced with his own name as a solo artist in the 2000s.